xayanide/rbxclistrap/README.md

 Before you begin, ensure you have [Node.js](https://nodejs.org/) installed.
 This will also install npm (Node Package Manager), which is required to install the dependencies for rbxclistrap.

-Due to the application having to make changes to Windows' Registry to operate correctly, this forcibly drops support for other platforms and targets Windows only.
+Some of application's core features require modifying the Windows Registry to function properly especially deeplinks and Roblox URIs, therefore support is limited exclusively to Windows, making other platforms incompatible.
 - 64-bit Operating System: Microsoft Windows 10 (or higher)
 - JavaScript Runtime Environment: Node.js v20 (or higher)